AdobeDocs/experience-platform.en/help/data-access/api.md

 # Data Access developer guide

-The Data Access API supports Adobe Experience Platform by providing users with a RESTful interface focused on the discoverability and accessibility of ingested datasets within Experience Platform.
+The Data Access API supports Adobe Experience Platform by providing users with a RESTful interface focused on the discoverability and accessibility of ingested datasets within [!DNL Experience Platform].

 ![Data Access on Experience Platform](images/Data_Access_Experience_Platform.png)